Idris2244/SUPERSTORE-DATA-ANALYSIS-/README.md

 (Eureka Disposable Bags for Sanitaire Vibra Groomer | Upright Vac ,Avery 5 Xerox 20, Grip Seal Envelopes and Avery Hi-Liter Pen Style Six-Color Fluorescent Set) are the bottom five products that should be thoroughly reviewed, and additional market analysis is recommended to identify the underlying reasons for their poor sales performance.
 This will help in developing strategies to improve their market appeal and overall performance.
 #### Category by Discount:
 To optimize sales performance, it is recommended that the company focus on increasing its sales volume.
 By doing so, the company could potentially qualify for higher discount rates or more favorable pricing tiers, thus enhancing overall profitability.
+#### Top 10 State:
+To optimize performance and tailor strategies effectively, it is recommended that the company conduct comprehensive market research.
+This will help in gaining a deeper understanding of local customer behavior, preferences, and needs, thereby enhancing targeted marketing efforts and improving overall sales performance.